scality/Zenko/swarm-production/README.md

 ## Testing

+To use the `tests` folder, update the credentiasl in `Zenko/tests/utils/s3SDK.js` with credentials generated in Zenko Orbit.
+Install node modules with `npm install`
+Then, simply run `npm test`.

 Using [awscli](https://aws.amazon.com/cli/), we can perform S3 operations on our Zenko stack.
 Since the load balancer container is deployed in `global` mode, we can use any of the swarm nodes as the endpoint.